dayanials/documentation/seller-info-widget.md

 ---
 Potential buyers sometimes need to know more about the seller of a product.
 They want to know who is the seller and see the reviews and rating.

-This new widget allows you to show seller information in the ad page.
-For example, if you create the Seller Information Widget and place it to the sidebar, potential buyers will see more about the seller next to the ad.
+This new widget allows you to the show seller's information in the ad page.
+For example, if you create the "Seller Information Widget" and place it in the sidebar, then potential buyers will see more about the seller right next to the ad.

 ## Configuration